awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

                             - amd64
                             - arm64
       ```
+   1. \(Optional\) if you originally created an Amazon EKS cluster with Kubernetes version 1.13 or earlier and intend to use fargate , then edit your `kube-proxy` manifest to include a NodeAffinity rule to prevent kube-proxy pods from trying to be scheduled on fargate nodes and creating many Pods in the Pending state .
+This is a one\-time operation\.
+Once you've added the Affinity rule to your manifest, you don't need to do it each time you upgrade\.
+If you cluster was oriniginally created with kubernetes v1.14 or later , then `kube-proxy` is already including this Affinity rule \.

+     ```
+      kubectl edit -n kube-system daemonset/kube-proxy
+      ```

+      Add the following Affinity Rule to the file in the editor and then save the file\.
+For an example of where to include this text in the editor, see the [CNI manifest](https://github.com/aws/amazon-vpc-cni-k8s/blob/release-1.6/config/v1.6/aws-k8s-cni.yaml#L95-%23L97) file on GitHub\.

+      ```
+     - key: eks.amazonaws.com/compute-type
+                operator: NotIn
+                values:
+                - fargate

+      ```

 1. Check your cluster's DNS provider\.
 Clusters that were created with Kubernetes version 1\.10 shipped with `kube-dns` as the default DNS and service discovery provider\.
 If you have updated a 1\.10 cluster to a newer version and you want to use CoreDNS for DNS and service discovery, then you must install CoreDNS and remove `kube-dns`\.